-If any store is dedicated to stocking pumpkin related goods through the early autumn season it is Trader Joe’s.
+Let me just start out by saying #pumpkineverything.
+That is what this post is all about – pumpkin everything at the grocery store that has certainly taken that to heart – Trader’s Joes.
 You could say they are borderline obsessive.
-You can find a single aisle in the store in the month of October that doesn’t have something pumpkin in it.
+You cannot find a single aisle in the store in the month of October that doesn’t have something pumpkin in it.
 They are seriously committed (maybe they should be committed in the psychological sense).
 You know, I love pumpkin too and have published my share of pumpkin goodies on this blog.
-I want to help you sort through all the pumpkin goodness to find some items that are worth your hard earned money to buy.
+I want to help you sort through all the pumpkin products to find some items that are worth your hard earned money to buy.

 What Pumpkin Products are Worth Your Money at Trader Joe’s

-The products I selected are items that would be more difficult to make on your own.
-I don’t include these I would rather see you do yourself, such as an pumpkin pancake or waffle mixes.
+For t he most part, the products I selected are items that would be more difficult to make on your own.
+I don’t include these I would rather see you do yourself, such as an pumpkin pancake or waffle mixes (I got a great recipe to make pumpkin waffles from scratch right here).
 Those things benefit way too much from you using real, fresh pumpkin.
 So without further ado, let’s get to it.

 Danish Kringle – Pumpkin Caramel

-I am not sure whether this is just a regional item or available nationwide.
+I am not sure whether this is just a regional item or available nationwide, leave a comment below if you had found them at your Trader Joe’s.
 This is a delicious pastry made at O&H Danish Bakery in Racine, Wisconsin.
+Trader Joe’s help me discouver this bakery, and I had a chance to go there a couple years ago and enjoy their pastries directly from them.
+What is a kringle?
 A kringle is a round pastry made of several layers of flaky dough – very hard to replicate in the home kitchen.
 It has a filling inside, in this case a spiced pumpkin caramel filling – very yummy.
 It is topped off with an icing and small piece of pecans.
-I am not a big pecan fan, but the fact they are cut into such small pieces I don’t get a huge hit of pecan flavor in my mouth.
+I am not a big pecan fan, but the fact they are cut into such small pieces I really appreciated – very subtle.
 The whole thing is very well put together.
 How can you go wrong with buttery, flaky dough?
+You can’t!

-They go for $7.99 in the store, compared to buying them online from the bakery, where you pay $19.99, so a big time savings.
+Danish kringle go for $7.99 in the store, compared to buying them online from the bakery, where you can pay up tp $19.99, so a big time savings.
 They have other flavors come in during the holiday season, so keep an eye out.